-In the current rising rate environment, covered call and growth strategies allow for elevated levels of monthly income still, while also allowing for growth potential in the uncovered 50% of the portfolio.
+In the current rising rate environment, covered call and growth strategies seek to pursue option premiums while still allowing for growth potential in the uncovered 50% of the portfolio.
 This strategy may appeal to investors who want to live off their savings for 20-30 years and may want current income and growth to combat inflation.
 More tactically, an investor may have a more bullish view of the markets and shift from a fully covered strategy to a 50% covered strategy in an effort to capture more upside potential in the near term.
 QYLD and XYLD are 100% covered whereas the Global X Nasdaq 100 Covered Call & Growth ETF (QYLG) and Global X S&P 500 Covered Call & Growth ETF (XYLG) are 50% Covered.